lisabardelli/Notes-app/README.md

 # Notes-app
 A frontend single-page app where users can make notes.

-This has been built using only pure Javascript.
+This has been built using only Vanilla Javascript.

 ## User stories ##